ios-public-workshops/NewsFetcherWorkshops/Week2/Week2-Networking.md

         case cannotParseData
     }
     ```
 1. Now we will use iOS system functionality to download the real articles.
-For this we need an `NSURL`, an `NSURLSession` and a `dataTask`
+For this we need an `NSURL`, an `NSURLSession` and a `dataTask`:
- and instead use an `NSURLSession` `dataTask` to get real articles!
     ```swift
     class NewsFetcher {
         private let session = URLSession.shared